 Key lessons learned:

-- Ice can form rapidly when temperatures drop below 32°F
+- Ice formation can occur rapidly when temperatures approach freezing, especially after sunset

 - Emergency kits with sand/salt can provide crucial traction assistance